saintfrater/qt-agi-studio/README.md

 Make assumes that QT4 is installed and working (in particular, the QTDIR environment variable is properly set)

+* Troubleshooting

+Install missing *qmake*

+sudo apt-get install qt4-qmake

+Project ERROR: Unknown module(s) in QT: qt3support

+ It needs to be qt3support.
+You may need to use qmake-qt4 explicitly:

+qmake-qt4 "QT += qt3support" agistudio.pro -o Makefile

 Installation and setup
 ======================